 At Vantage Point, in Fayetteville, AR, we strive to meet the individual needs of every patient who walks through our doors.
 For over 35 years we have successfully served children, adolescents, adults, and seniors at our center suffering from depression.

 Learn More About Depression Treatment

 Learn more about depression treatment at Vantage Point Behavioral Health Hospital Fayetteville, AR

 Depression affects people of all ages in all different stages of life.
 Everyone experiences symptoms of depression at some point in their lives and some will experience it more than others.
 However, there are some people who experience such severely intense feelings of sadness, hopelessness, and worthlessness that it affects their ability to function properly on a day to day basis.
 Clinical depression goes beyond the temporary feelings of sadness that exist as part of being human and extends into all aspects of a person’s life.
 People who are depressed suffer from such powerfully low emotions that it affects their thoughts, their feelings, their behaviors, their mood, and even their physical health.

-At Vantage Point of Northwest Arkansas, we strive to meet the individual needs of every patient who walks through our doors.
-For over 30 years we have successfully served children, adolescents, adults, and seniors suffering from mental illness and drug addiction.
-Our caring professionals make it their goal to ensure that every person who receives treatment at Vantage Point is provided with services that are tailored to meet each specific need presented by each individual patient.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we strive to meet the individual needs of every patient who walks through our center’s doors.
+For over 35 years we have successfully served children, adolescents, adults, and seniors suffering from mental illness and drug addiction.
+Our center’s caring professionals make it their goal to ensure that every person who receives treatment at Vantage Point is provided with services that are tailored to meet each specific need presented by each individual patient.

 You do not have to continue suffering from the symptoms of depression.
-You can get the help that you need and the help that you deserve.
+You can get the help that you need and the help that you deserve for your mental health.

 - Sleeping more often than is normal for the person